peterldowns/pgtestdb/README.md

 The `Migrator` interface contains all of the logic needed to prepare a template database that can be cloned for each of your tests. testdb requires you to supply a `Migrator` to work.
-We provide a few for the most popular migration
+I have written a few for the most popular migration frameworks, you can use these right away:
-frameworks:

 - [golangmigrator](migrators/golangmigrator/) for [golang-migrate/migrate](https://github.com/golang-migrate/migrate)
 - [goosemigrator](migrators/goosemigrator/) for [pressly/goose](https://github.com/pressly/goose)